tvdboom/ATOM/docs_sources/user_guide/plots.md

 ## Aesthetics

-The plot's aesthetics can be customized using the plot attributes, e.g.
+The plot's aesthetics can be customized using the plot attributes prior to calling the plotting method, e.g. `#!python atom.title_fontsize = 30`.
-`#!python atom.title_fontsize = 30`.
 The default values are:

 * **palette:** ["rgb(0, 98, 98)", "rgb(56, 166, 165)", "rgb(115, 175, 72)",
   "rgb(237, 173, 8)", "rgb(225, 124, 5)", "rgb(204, 80, 62)", "rgb(148, 52, 110)",